-1. Variances are below 25%, hence no explanation is required.

-- 2. The variance is on account of lower revenue and profits during the year. - 3.
-The variance is on account of repayment of borrowings during the year.
+- 1. Variances are below 25%, hence no explanation is required. - 2.
+The variance is on account of decrease in debt and increase in reserves due to current year profits. - 3.
+The variance is on account of incresae in purchases, however reduction in inventory levels as at the yearend. - 4.
+The variance is on account of certain high value purchases towards the yearend. - 5.
+The variance is on account of increase in revenue and profits during the year. - 6.
+The variance is on account of repayment of borrowings during the year and increase in cash profits.